NebulaTris/system-commands/README.md

 # System Commands:sparkles:
-This repository contains weekly notes till week 7 in the notes folder in markdown and solutions of all NPPE written in shell.
+This repository contains weekly notes till week 7 in the notes folder , GRPA and NPPE solutions

 # Notes
 The notes folder contains weekly notes till week 7 in markdown format.
 Each week's notes are stored in a separate file with the name WeekX.md, where X represents the week number.